sscott11895/Elections-College-Enrollment-Economy/README.md

 For student enrollment rates, there were no statistically significant relationships between this measure and any of the control variables.

+All Analysis Code can be found in the python file [4.
+Analysis.py](https://github.com/sscott11895/Elections-College-Enrollment-Economy/blob/main/4.%20Analysis.py).

+### Limitations
 There were a number of limitations with our model.
 The first is that our model was fitted using very few data points.
 Due to data quality issues, we chose to only pull student enrollment data, GDP and unemployment data, and presidential data from 2000-2020.